+An 18-wheeler can weigh up to 80,000 pounds, and when it collides with a passenger vehicle, the results can be devastating.
+These massive trucks also require a lot of space to stop, so if they are going too fast or following too closely, they may not be able to avoid a crash.
 Like any other Texas town, Lewisville motorists share the road with 18-wheelers.
-While this is generally not an issue, the rare 18-wheeler accident can cause severe, life-changing injuries and catastrophic damages.
+While this is generally not an issue, the rare 18 wheeler accident can cause severe, life-changing injuries and catastrophic damages.
 On top of that, dealing with truck companies after a crash can be a nightmare.

-18-wheeler accidents are unique because they involve their own set of rules and regulations.
-As the victim, you aren’t just dealing with another driver and their insurer.
-You’re up against the truck driver and the trucking company, who will do everything in their power to avoid a fair settlement.
-A savvy personal injury lawyer can do the heavy lifting while you rest and recuperate from your accident.
+18 wheeler accidents are unique because they involve their own set of rules and regulations.
+As the victim, you are not just dealing with another driver and their insurer.
+You are up against the truck driver and the trucking company, who will do everything in their power to avoid a fair settlement.
+A savvy Lewisville 18 wheeler accident attorney can do the heavy lifting while you rest and recuperate from your accident.

 Consider keeping a journal where you can document your thoughts, expenses, disability, medical treatment, pain, and more.
 This will help you prove the extent of the total damages.
-Comprehensive documentation will help your personal injury lawyer as they build your case.
+Comprehensive documentation will help your Lewisville 18 wheeler accident attorney as they build your case.

-A Lewisville Texas 18-wheeler truck accident lawyer will help with the following:
+A Lewisville 18 wheeler accident attorney will help with the following:

-In addition to physical pain and suffering, an 18-wheeler accident can affect every aspect of your life.
+In addition to physical pain and suffering, an 18 wheeler accident can affect every aspect of your life.
 You might be unable to work, losing essential wages, and suffering from emotional trauma.
-An 18-wheeler accident attorney can help ease your burden by advocating for you and maximizing your settlement.
+A Lewisville 18 wheeler accident attorney can help ease your burden by advocating for you and maximizing your settlement.

-We provide crash victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
-Our Lewisville 18-wheeler accident lawyer will build a strong case with supporting evidence so that you recover the money that you deserve.
+We provide 18 wheeler accident victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
+Our Lewisville 18 wheeler accident attorneys will build a strong case with supporting evidence so that you recover the money that you deserve.

 Big rig crashes are unique because:

 All personal injury can be complex, but 18-wheeler accidents are especially tricky.
 You won’t want to go up against insurance companies and truck companies on your own.
-An expert 18-wheeler accident attorney knows what to look for in these cases and will be your tireless advocate in seeking fair compensation and accountability.
+An expert auto accident lawyer specializing in 18 wheeler collisions knows what to look for in these cases and will be your tireless advocate in seeking fair compensation and accountability.

 In Texas, the car accident statute of limitations is two years.
 At Thompson Law, we understand that an auto crash can be stressful, painful, and overwhelming.
 Time can pass quickly as you deal with the aftermath and your injuries, so it’s vital to seek legal representation right away.